 Looking Back at Memorable Meals: Spirit House, St. Louis

 I did it again recently.
 I looked at my phone for answers.
-In the last year and a half I’ve done it a lot, thinking my phone could help or calm me, but it hasn’t worked and it’s mostly made my eyes dry up into matching raisins.
-Except this time I did get a somewhat inspiring nudge from my creepy iPhone.
+In the last 18 months I’ve done it a lot: thinking my phone could help or calm me.
+For the majority of this time it hasn’t helped and it’s mostly made my eyes dry up into matching raisins.
+Well, this time I did get a somewhat inspiring nudge from my creepy iPhone.
 My phone presented me with a picture of a time long lost, when you could gather with friends and strangers around a dinner table in a landlocked state and share plates of some of the most sensational Thai food.
 So deeply flavorful that you need days to prepare it in advance, so spicy that you start uncontrollably laughing while the sweat pours off your forehead and your nose starts to run.
 Finally, I can take aim in a time of lost direction.
 In an effort to look forward to the beautiful life of exploration somewhere ahead of me, I’ll look back at the most stand-out food experiences I’ve had in the past few years.
 Let’s begin with Spirit House.

 Spirit House, as magical an experience as it might sound, it lives in a misty corner of my mind.
 The dead of summer, the still and heavy air, the adorable little porch with a table set for 8 nestled on a suburban street with hardly a passerby.
 What was in store: a shared Thai food experience, friends and strangers gathered by being the quickest to DM @spirithousestl on Instagram.
 Hey, it might be a misty corner of my mind but it’s also a very vibrant account on IG.
 Secret suppers are one of the wonderful creations of our modern world, host according to your own rules, in your own home, no need for a storefront or a business lawyer and you might meet new life long friends or a surprise weirdo.
 But no matter what, you’ll be slinging great food and you can kick everyone out whenever you want to.
 Luckily, there were no surprise weirdos to be found at the Spirit House, just great eats.